 Like other squashes, acorn squash is rich in fiber and antioxidants like vitamin A, several of the B vitamins, and vitamin C—and it can be served in many of the same ways you use potatoes, whether you prepare it mashed, roasted, or baked.

 How to cook acorn squash in the oven

 To prep an acorn squash for baking, you can cut off about a quarter inch at each end to make it more stable and easy to handle.
 Peel the squash if you want—the skin is perfectly edible, but it can be a little hard to chew.
 (Skip peeling if you're planning on stuffing the squash, as the skin makes it look beautiful for presentation and helps it keep its shape while it's baking.)

 The simplest way to make acorn squash in the oven is to roast it, like our fabulously easy and delicious maple squash recipe.
 Just quarter the squash, top it with a little maple syrup, butter, salt, and pepper, and bake at 400° F until it's tender, about 45 minutes.
 If you'd rather make it a little more savory (and a little faster, for those quick weeknight meals), you can slice the squash into smaller pieces, toss the pieces with olive oil, thyme, parmesan cheese, and salt and pepper, and roast the acorn squash in the oven at 400° F for 25 minutes.

-And if you’re really in a hurry, there’s a perfect trick for making acorn squash in the oven in less than 10 minutes—broiling.
+And if you're really in a hurry, there's a perfect trick for making acorn squash in the oven in less than 10 minutes—broiling.
 For this method of cooking acorn squash in the oven, simply heat up your broiler with a rack six inches below the heating element, cut your squash how you like it, and cook for about 10 minutes.
-For extra flavor, try this sweet and spicy broiled acorn squash, where you slather the slices in a tasty combo of sriracha and maple syrup.
+For extra flavor, try a sweet and spicy broiled acorn squash, where you slather the slices in a tasty combo of sriracha and maple syrup.